I would like to share some of these experiences with you through my Art below.

 The beautiful elegance of the majestic Flying Scotsman bathed in moonlight

-the beauty of a country station awaits the grandeur of Dinmore Manor approaching on the right
+the TIMELESS BEAUTY of a country station awaits the grandeur of Dinmore Manor approaching on the right

 Gloucestershire and Warwickshire Railway (UK)

-I have been involved with the GWR since 2013, creating Railway scenes in oils, portraying Toddington, Winchcombe and Cheltenham Station so far.
+I have been involved with the GWR since 2013, creating Railway scenes in oils, portraying Toddington, Winchcombe,,Cheltenham, Gotherington and Broadway Station.

-These images are used on Jigsaw Puzzles which are for sale in the Toddington platform shop.
+These images have been used on Jigsaw Puzzles which are for sale in the Toddington platform shop.

 Enjoy a great day out by visiting the Gloucestershire Warwickshire Railway.